viivekmehta/Github-Notifier/README.md

 # Github-Notifier
-This app is used to receive all the Github activities notifications on the mobile.
+This app is used to receive all the Github activities notifications on the mobile.....